vartul-shrivastava/BharatNLP-18052025/README.md

 Use the “Find Best #Topics” option under the Topic Modeling section.
 The toolkit automatically calculates coherence scores and suggests the best topic count.

 ### 8. **Can I change the visualization appearance?**
 Yes.
-Options are provided for changing fonts, color schemes, background, and word count for word clouds and treemaps.
+Options are provided for changing color schemes, background, and word count for word clouds and treemaps.

 ### 9. **Do I need programming experience to use BharatNLP?**
 No. The toolkit is designed for ease of use, with a graphical user interface requiring no coding.